Medical Students: Prioritize Your Personal Statement When Applying to PM&R Residency Programs

-- Your personal statement is a very important part of the interview process.
+- Your personal statement is a very important part of the interview process as it is your opportunity to set yourself apart from others.

-- It is your opportunity to set yourself apart from other applicants.
-There are many opinions about what elements make a good personal statement.
+- There are many opinions about what elements make a good personal statement.

 - Being too conservative can be just as risky as being too bold.